goldst/bemdoc-gen/README.md

 `bemdoc-gen` is a lightweight tool for generating visual and interactive documentation pages for CSS components.

-When creating a web project with many CSS files, it is easy to lose track on content and interdependencies.
-Often, these CSS files are organized within different folders, called components or blocks. `bemdoc-gen` parses the CSS files and adds a HTML documentation file to each block.
+When creating a web project with many CSS files, it is easy to lose track of content and interdependencies.
+Often, these CSS files are organized within a bunch of folders, called components or blocks. `bemdoc-gen` parses the CSS files and adds an HTML documentation file to each block.

 Originally, this project was made with the [BEM methodology](http://getbem.com/) in mind, but it works really well without it too.